Suraj-Tiwari/wasm-js-bindings/README.md

 # WASM(RUST) JS Bindings

-## This module is a poc of showing complex data types communication between Javascript and Rust webassembly module
+## This repo is a poc of showing complex data types communication between Javascript and Rust webassembly module

 ### Following Tests are performed